5 Menopause Sleep Solutions

 I explained why I chose to take HRT here.
 HRT is not for everyone, and it’s not the only option, but it’s one worth discussing with your doctor.
 I think of HRT as the friend who brings snacks and blankets to the sleepover you didn’t ask for… It’s not the only way to have fun, but it sure does help!

-1. Foods like turkey, chicken, nuts and eggs contain tryptophan and can boost serotonin levels.
+• Foods like turkey, chicken, nuts and eggs contain tryptophan and can boost serotonin levels. (remember that groggy feeling after your Thanksgiving meal?)

 Finding the Silver Lining in Sleepless Nights

-This season is an invitation to get back to yourself—stronger, wiser, and more in tune with yourself than ever.
+This transformation asks more of us than simply enduring; this season is an invitation to get back to yourself—stronger, wiser, and more in tune with yourself than ever.
+I invite you to cultivate a mindset that recognizes menopause not as diminishment, but as the gateway to our fullest expression.

 Previous